-While not the sexiest email topics, it’s critical to building the right subscriber experience.
+While not the sexiest of email topics, it’s critical to building the right subscriber experience.
 Besides the fact that Gmail clips messages over a certain size, your email file size can also determine the bandwidth needed to download and see your email.
-If your subscriber can’t see your email, or it takes forever to load on mobile, it’s unlikely they’re going to convert.
+If your subscriber can’t see your email, or it takes forever to load on mobile, it’s unlikely they’re going to engage or convert.

 What is an email file size?